Back to the COPC Blog

 However, reviewing performance trends provides insights into an agent’s progress compared to past performance.
 Is a newer agent showing improvement but not yet reaching the desired level?
 Is a tenured high performer experiencing a decline?
 While a snapshot of performance may still favor the latter, addressing any deviation from an agent’s expected trajectory is crucial.

 Additionally, utilizing scorecards for career planning can be incredibly beneficial.
-While agent and supervisor focus tend to be on the present or immediate timeframes, investing time and effort in understanding and nurturing long-term development can foster engagement and help build a strong talent pool to meet sudden advancement needs.
+While agent and supervisor focus tends to be on the present or immediate timeframes, investing time and effort in understanding and nurturing long-term development can foster engagement and help build a strong talent pool to meet sudden advancement needs.

 Scorecards can bring objectivity to the subjective.
 These can be invaluable for stack ranking staff within your organization which can help with incentives, shift bids, skilling, measuring the success of pilots and much more.